 Affinity Credit Union is a product of over sixty credit union mergers throughout its history.
 Partnering with like-minded credit unions whose co-operative roots run deep and are an integral part of the fabric has contributed to the success and growth of the province.

 Affinity is a dynamic, progressive and socially-responsible financial institution and is committed to creating great opportunities for its members, employees and communities.
-Affinity belongs to its members and exists to add value to the communities its serve by creating partnerships, fostering growth and enhancing financial security.
+Affinity belongs to its members and exists to add value to the communities it serves by creating partnerships, fostering growth and enhancing financial security.

-One of Affinity’s most unique governance aspects is our First Nations district composed of 11 delegates from 9 different First Nations Bands across Saskatchewan.
+One of Affinity’s most unique governance aspects is our First Nations district composed of 10 delegates from 9 different First Nations Bands across Saskatchewan.
 Creation of this district in 2007 was a strategic decision to build structural relationships with First Nations.
-Affinity is the only credit union in Canada with an on-reserve branch

 • Mark Lane, Chief Executive Officer